 It so happens many times that a particular website requests you to tell them your location.
 This helps the website to serve more location specific information.
 Maybe you are searching for good restaurant and the knowledge of your location might help the website suggest good local options.

 Let us see that how exactly does a website find your location.
-Earlier IP addresses helped a website find your location, but with the introduction of HTML5 Geo location API, browsers now can decide your location more accurately through Wi-Fi, Bluetooth, cell phone towers etc. Once you agree to share your location, the browser sends this data to the Google Location Services.
-The GSL analyses the data and then finalises your location.
+Earlier IP addresses helped a website find your location, but with the introduction of HTML5 Geo location API, browsers now can decide your location more accurately through Wi-Fi, Bluetooth, cell phone towers, etc. Once you agree to share your location, the browser sends this data to the Google Location Services.
+The GSL analyses the data and then finalizes your location.